jppelteret/dealii-weak_forms/README.md

 - Performance improvements for the self-linearising forms is an ongoing area of interest and research.
 - A matrix-free implementation will be investigated in the future.
+- Python bindings, to be usable in Jupyter Notebooks, will be investigated.

 # Class documentation
 ---------------------